 The commuting sub-model is an integral part of Lightcast's MR-SAM model.
 It allows the regional and multi-regional models to know what amount of the earnings can be attributed to place-of-residence vs. place-of-work.
 The commuting data describe the flow of earnings from any county to any other county (including within the counties themselves).
 For this situation, the commuted earnings are not just a single value describing total earnings flows over a complete year but are broken out by occupation and demographic.
-Breaking out the earnings allows for analysis of place-of-residence and place-of-work earnings.
-These data are created using Bureau of Labor Statistics' OnTheMap dataset, Census' Journey-to-Work, BEA's LPI CA91 and CA05 tables, and some of Lightcast's data.
-The process incorporates the cleanup and disaggregation of the OnTheMap data, the estimation of a closed system of county inflows and outflows of earnings, and the creation of finalized commuting data.
+Breaking out the earnings allows for analysis of place-of-residence and demographic.
+Breaking out the earnings allows for analysis of place-of-residence on Pace-of-work earnings.
+These data are created using Bureau of Labor Statistics' OnTheMap dataset, Census' Journey-to-Work, BEA's LPI CA91 and CA05 tables, and the OnTheMap data, the estimation of a closed system of county inflows and outflows of earnings, and the creation of finalized commuting data.